Enterprise Zones vs Opportunity Zones: What Are the Differences?

 On the Other Side of the Fence

 While some communities are flourishing, others are struggling like never before.
-Businesses are leaving them behind in favor of more populated areas or cheaper property taxes and other economic advantages.
+Businesses are leaving them behind in favour of more populated areas or cheaper property taxes and other economic advantages.
 They’re taking much-needed jobs, funding, and shopping opportunities along with them.
 Because of that, residents are also leaving, relocating to the communities that are experiencing unprecedented success.
 Those who are left behind find themselves with few options and facing significant hardships.

 Bringing Balance to the Mix